Ivanov1ch/Jekyll-Liquid-Convert-Dates/README.md

 ## Plugin Installation
 To install any of my plugins, follow the following steps:

-1) Clone this respository or download it as a ZIP archive and extract the `Jekyll-Liquid-Convert-Dates` folder
+1) Clone this repository or download it as a ZIP archive and extract the `Jekyll-Liquid-Convert-Dates` folder
 2) Find the `.rb` files for each of the plugins you wish to install
 3) Copy the `.rb` files into the `_plugins` directory of your Jekyll project.
 If the `_plugins` directory does not exist, make it.